daveta/analytics/app_insights_for_bots.md

 ```

 ## Power BI
-The samples provide a PowerBI report that can be used to understand how the bot is performing.
-Here are some sample pages of the report.
+The samples provide a PowerBI template  that can be used to understand how the bot is performing.
+The Power BI template is located under the following folder:

+`Middleware\Telemetry\ExamplePowerBIDashboard.pbit`

+Below are some sample pages of the report.

 ### Overall Usage
 ![Example Report](powerbi_overall.PNG)